BC1337/BC1337/README.md

 - 👋 Hi, I’m @BC1337
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Full stack js / node / express
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to get my foot in the door of the tech scene and thrive from there.
-- 📫 How to reach me ...
+- 📫 reach me @ brettcomrie@gmail.com

 <!---
 BC1337/BC1337 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.